 The Practical Nursing Program consists of 1318 hours completed in 11 months.
 The program consists of classroom, clinical and laboratory components.
 Clinical experiences will take place at local hospitals and long-term care facilities.
 All graduates of this program will receive a certificate of completion and are eligible to take the National Council Licensure Examination (NCLEX) for Practical Nurses to become licensed as a practical nurse (LPN).

 The Practical Nursing Program is governed by the Ohio Board of Nursing for nursing education.
 The school is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).

 PROGRAM DATES2020-2021 Program Begins: September 8, 2020 Ends: August 5, 2021

 Applications are currently being accepted for the 2020-2021 class.

 Prep Classes are available to help students prepare for their Workkeys and HESI pre-entrance assessments.
 Anyone interested must attend an orientation and commit to attend a minimum of 12 hours.
 Classes meet on Wednesdays and Fridays from 9:00am-12:00pm.

 Future orientation dates: March 11, April 15, May 20.

 1,318 total clock hours completed in 44 weeks of training

 Classes will meet from 7:30am - 3:45pm Monday through Thursday.

-The program cost sheet and textbook list are available to the right under "Forms".
+A detailed information and cost sheet is available to the right under forms.